geobarry/mousefree/compass/README.md

 2. Once you are up and running, just copy or clone all files to somewhere in your talon user folder.
 ## Usage
 The basic sequence involves three conceptual steps:
-  1. Set an initial bearing direction
+  1. Set an initial compass direction
-  2. Adjust the bearing direction (optional)
+  2. Adjust the compass direction (optional)
   3. Move the mouse a given number of pixels

 This procedure can be combined with standard Talon mouse control commands to click, right-click or drag the mouse.